 The x-rays of this king showed that his broken arms were likely originally crossed in front of the body.
 They also showed a bead girdle on the king just one of a number of unforeseen objects that would turn up on the mummies.

 As nice as the artifacts are they are merely bonus' to the intended study of the dentition and bones of the mummies.
 The reader is presented with an image of the mummy of the rarely seen 19th Dynasty King Siptah and an x-ray of his "club foot" which the author suggests may have been the result of poliomyelitis.

 Into chapter one "The Mummy" the author puts forward misconceptions of mummies as frightening creatures waiting to strike and the misguided doctors and druggists who prescribed ground mummy for ailments in centuries past.
 We are introduced to the royal mummy caches and the two previous studies which had been done on the mummies in those caches by Gaston Maspero and Elliot Smith.

-The project being a success was carried over with permission of the Egyptian authorities to study upper class mummies at Giza and Thebes.
-The project than turned to the mummies in the Egyptian Museum including its collection of royal mummies.
+The project being a success was carried over with permission of the Egyptian authorities to study upper-class mummies at Giza and Thebes.
+The project then turned to the mummies in the Egyptian Museum including its collection of royal mummies.

-In the first season small details including the leaded glass cases which held the mummies produces less than desirable results though still impressive enough that in the next season the reluctant keepers allowed the mummies to be removed from their cases to excellent result.
-Along with the royal mummies the team x-rayed almost every mummy in the museum but for a couple.
+In the first season, small details including the leaded glass cases which held the mummies produced less than desirable results though still impressive enough that in the next season the reluctant keepers allowed the mummies to be removed from their cases to excellent result.
+Along with the royal mummies, the team x-rayed almost every mummy in the museum but for a couple.